Three6ty1/leetcode-cses/stack.md

 ## Basic Principles
 - Bro it's a stack.
-- Use the last in, last out property
+- Use the last in, first out property
 - Python deque type

 ### Valid Parenthesis